Why We Oppose the Seventh Street Development

 Drainage and flooding concerns

-The developers promise to make water mitigation a priority—namely, by building a storm water basin that, in their words, will be capable of handling a “once-in-a-century rain event.”
-However, these plans do nothing to address groundwater issues already impacting homes.
-These issues will only be worsened by paving over most of the site’s green space.
+Adam Rogalski promises to make water mitigation a priority—namely, by building a storm water basin that, in his words, will be capable of handling a “once-in-a-century rain event.”

 There is precedent for the city protecting and even establishing new green space to better manage water in our neighborhood.
 In 2012, 8 nearby houses were razed and the land converted to green space because of recurring flooding issues.